 Do you know about the health benefits of potassium?
 Make sure you’re getting enough of this important nutrient!

-Potassium is one of those underappreciated nutrients with a pretty major impact on how your body functions.
+Potassium is one of those under-appreciated nutrients with a pretty major impact on how your body functions.
 It’s found most plentifully in fruits and vegetables, which the vast majority of us eat far too few of.
 Unless you’re in the small percentage who eat 5-9 servings of fruits and veggies most days, it’s very likely you’re falling short of the recommended amounts of potassium.
+Here’s what you need to know to reap the health benefits of potassium.

 Health Benefits of Potassium